FilmerApp/.github/profile/README.md

 [Requirements](Requirements.md)

 ## 7: Business Processes
+>### You analyze and describe simple business processes that are related to your project.

->###  I researched what potential business processes Eeventify would required, and created a model for a specific one: a user requesting a new interest to be added to the application.
+I researched what potential business processes Eeventify would required, and created a model for a specific one: a user requesting a new interest to be added to the application.
 For more information see:
 [Business Process Analysis](https://github.com/FilmerApp/.github/blob/main/Research/Business%20Process.md)

 ## 8: Professional